Also known as: Racing Game: Chuui!!!! (JP)

 Texture used for the parts shop version.

-Said name change was ultimately irrelevant, as the Japanese releases of the later FlatOut games kept their original names, albeit as FlatOut 2 GTR in the second game's case.
+The name change was ultimately irrelevant, as Japanese releases of subsequent FlatOut games kept their original names, albeit as FlatOut 2 GTR in the second game's case.

 Probably one of the biggest selling points of the game (and of the FlatOut series in general) is the drivers flying off of their vehicles with the best ragdoll physics the mid-2000s offered.
-However, for the German release of the game, things were altered a bit, in order to avoid a higher age rating from the country's ratings board; the human drivers were instead replaced with crash test dummies, a change that would also be seen in subsequent FlatOut titles released there.
-This also meant that the male/female icons when creating a profile had to be altered as well, and all the screams the human drivers uttered when flying are obviously not used in this version.
+However, for the German release things were altered a bit in order to avoid a higher age rating from the country's ratings board: the human drivers were replaced with crash test dummies, a change that would also be seen in subsequent FlatOut titles released there.
+The male/female icons when creating a profile were altered as well, and all screams the human drivers use when flying are not used in this version.

-Curiously, the Japanese release features a mixture of both things; regular race events and demolition derbies feature the humans, while the stunt events use the dummies.
+Curiously, the Japanese release features a mixture of both: regular race events and demolition derbies use the humans, while the stunt events use the dummies.
 The male/female driver icons are also those of the humans in this version.